anthonyhu/anthonyhu.github.io/_posts/2019-12-07-remote-work.md

 running/debugging scripts on a remote machine, which is very handy if we want to test GPU or multi-GPU code for example.
 We need PyCharm Professional to do that, which is available freely [for students](https://www.jetbrains.com/student/).

+1. Open your project repository on PyCharm.
-1. Setup the remote interpreter.
+2. Setup the remote interpreter.
 PyCharm → Preferences → Project Interpreter → Click on cogwheel → Add → SSH Interpreter.
-2. Select 'New server configuration' and type: Host: `direwolf` Username: `anthonyhu` (replace with your hostname and username) and type your password.
+3. Select 'New server configuration' and type: Host: `direwolf` Username: `anthonyhu` (replace with your hostname and username) followed by your password.
-3. Specify the path of the interpreter.
+4. Specify the path of the interpreter.
 (To get the path, go to your remote machine, activate your conda environment and type `which python`.
-The output will look like `/home/anthonyhu/miniconda3/envs/vision/bin/python`.)
+The output will look like `/home/anthonyhu/miniconda3/envs/ml-research/bin/python`.)
-4. Specify the matching repository on the remote machine, i.e. the path of the project repository on the remote machine.
+5. Specify the matching github repository on the remote machine, i.e. the path of the project repository on the remote machine.

-All good. now any change applied locally will also take effect on the remote machine.
+All good!
+Now any change applied locally will also happen on the remote machine.
 We can now debug code/develop on the remote machine, from the comfort of our home.

-Last point: as the modification are automatically transferred to the remote machine, we cannot use the command `git pull` on the remote machine directly (even though all the files are the same, the git diff will be different as .git is not synchronised).
-On the remote machine, do `git reset --hard` (to clean branch) and `git clean -fd` (to remove all untracked files).
+Last point: as the modifications are automatically transferred to the remote machine, we can't directly use the command `git pull` on the remote machine as it will create git conflicts.
+Even though all the files are identical on both the local and remote machines, the `.git` folder is not synchronised.
+To pull on the remote machine, first do `git reset --hard` (to clean branch) and `git clean -fd` (to remove all untracked files).
 Only then can we safely use `git pull`.

 -----